jewettaij/visfd_tutorials/README.md

 With other distracting objects emoved from the image, the VISFD software ("filter_mrc") can focus on measuring the locations of the features you care about, and these locations can be used for further analysis and modeling.
-For example, you could use EMAN2 to create a new 3-D volumetric image which enhances the membranes membranes in the original image.
+For example, you could use EMAN2 to create a new 3D volumetric image which enhances the membranes in the original image.
 In this new image, the only bright voxels are the ones that lie on the surface of the membranes.
 However EMAN2 cannot yet identify the voxels which lie within a closed (or semi-closed) membrane surface.  *This is where VISFD can help.*
-The 3-D positions of these voxels in the membrane can be measured using VISFD, and used to generate closed 3-D polyhedral mesh surface using [poisson surface reconstruction](https://github.com/mkazhdan/PoissonRecon).
+The 3D positions of these voxels in the membrane can be measured using VISFD, and used to generate closed 3D polyhedral mesh surface using [poisson surface reconstruction](https://github.com/mkazhdan/PoissonRecon).
 The voxels inside this closed polyhedron can be segmented using tools (such as "voxelize_mesh.py").
 In this way, EMAN2, VISFD, and other tools,